yuxi229/207-course-notes/03-relationships-between-classes.md

 In cases where we want to define a property of a class, we can use interfaces.
 Interfaces are similar to classes, except they have no implementation details at all: only method signatures!
 They can also have variables, but these variables must be `static` and `final`.
 In addition, **everything** in an interface must be `public`.

+- Static methods in interfaces should have a body.

 For our example, we would define an `Edible` interface such as:
 ```java